Pasho County: Geography

 Pasho County is located within Chamdo, in the eastern part of the Tibet Autonomous Region.
 The county itself is located within the south of Chamdo.
 It borders Zogong County and Zhag'yab County to the east, Zayu County to the south, Lhorong County and Bomê County to the west, and Karub District and Riwoche County to the north.
 Pasho County has a maximum east–west distance of 112 km and a maximum north–south distance of 150 km.

 The county is highly mountainous, with an average elevation of about 3260 m above sea level.
 Pasho County contains the Brahmaputra–Salween water divide.
 The Ngajuk La pass is on the divide.
-To the north, Ling Chu flows north and east draning into Salween.
+To the north, Ling Chu flows north and east draining into Salween.
 To the south, Parlung Tsangpo flows south and west to drain into the Tsangpo River (the Tibetan section of Brahmaputra).
 Pasho County hosts the Rakwa Tso lake and the Laigu Glacier.